-The map below shows the percentage of requests in countries around the world that come from modern browsers.
+A recent test showed the percentage of requests in countries around the world that come from modern browsers.
 Iran is the worst region in the world with only 52.01% of requests coming from modern browsers.
 Antarctica is the best region in the world with 99.44% of requests coming from modern browsers.
 You can mouse over different regions to see the percentage of requests that come from modern browsers.

 While Universal SSL on our free service requires a modern browser, CloudFlare's paid plans have always and will always support both modern and legacy browsers.
 In the coming months, because of the benefits of ECDSA certificates, we plan on offering paid users the option to return ECDSA certificates if we detect a modern browser, while reverting to RSA certificate if we detect a legacy browser.

 If SSL is a must-have for you, we still recommend using a paid CloudFlare plan (which start as inexpensively as $20/month).
 If SSL is a nice-to-have, support on the free plan is likely sufficient to serve the vast majority visitors from most regions around the world.
 Note finally that Universal SSL does not disable your ability to accept unencrypted traffic.
 HTTP will continue to work as it always has before.
 You can, however, now use CloudFlare's Page Rules to force all traffic to HTTPS even if you're a free customer.
 (PS - Going forward, also we plan to support the ability to add HSTS headers.)